Rudxain/xorsum/README.md

 #you can repeat this process with different `-l` values, to solve it easier.
 #IIRC, using primes gives you more info about the index
 ```
 There are programs (like [`diff`](https://en.wikipedia.org/wiki/Diff)) that compare bytes for you, and are much more efficient and user-friendly.
-But if you are into math puzzles, this is a good way to pass the time by solving [systems of linear modular equations](https://youtu.be/LInNgWMtFEs)
+But if you are into math puzzles, this is a good way to pass the time by solving [systems of linear modular equations](https://youtu.be/LInNgWMtFEs).

 # Personal thoughts
 I was surprised that I couldn't find any implementation of a checksum algorithm completely based on the `XOR` op.
 So I posted this for the sake of completeness, and because I'm learning Rust.
-I also made this for people with low-power devices
+I also made this for people with low-power devices.

 # ⚠DISCLAIMER
-0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure
+0. **DO NOT USE FOR 🔐CRYPTOGRAPHIC PURPOSES.** The algorithm is **not** crypto-secure.

 1. **DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
-Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well"
+Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to "mix well".